v-adhithyan/AutoLogout/README.md

 * [Install](https://tr.im/autologout) the extension.
 Sit back and browse fb, quora or twitter.
 After 10 minutes, you will be logged out.
 It's simple.
 Just like that.
 * Save time.
 Be productive!

+## Bugs and feature requests

+Have a bug?
+Search for existing and closed issues.
+If your issue or problem is not addressed yet, please open a [new issue](https://github.com/v-adhithyan/AutoLogout/issues/new).

+Have a idea or a feature that will make the extension better?
+Then fork the repo, do your changes and feel free to submit a pull request.

 ## Copyright and license

 The MIT License (MIT)